echavet/MitsubishiCN105ESPHome/README.md

 The benefits include fully local control over your heat pump system, without reliance on a vendor network.
 Additional visibility, finer control, and even improved energy efficiency and comfort are possible when utilizing the remote temperature features.

+> [!CAUTION]
-### Warning: Use at your own risk.
+> Use at your own risk.
-This is an unofficial implementation of the reverse-engineered Mitsubishi protocol based on the Swicago library.
+> This is an unofficial implementation of the reverse-engineered Mitsubishi protocol based on the Swicago library.
 The authors and contributors have extensively tested this firmware across several similar implementations and forks.
 However, it's important to note that not all units support every feature.
 While free to use, it is at your own risk.
 If you are seeking an officially supported method to remotely control your Mitsubishi device via WiFi, a commercial solution is available [here](https://www.mitsubishi-electric.co.nz/wifi/).

 ### New Features
 - Additional components for supported units: vane orientation (fully supporting the Swicago map), compressor frequency for energy monitoring, and i-see sensor.